-I use Adobe Premiere Pro and Adobe After Effects on a daily basis and together they make a strong team when it comes to video editing and post-production.
+I use Adobe Premiere Pro and Adobe After Effects daily, and together, they make a strong team in video editing and post-production.

-If you’re unfamiliar with the Adobe Creative Cloud, which includes After Effects and Premiere Pro among other excellent programs, it can get a bit confusing as to which program does what exactly.
+If you’re unfamiliar with Adobe Creative Cloud, which includes After Effects and Premiere Pro, among other excellent programs, it can get confusing as to which program does what exactly.

-The short answer is: yes you can Adobe After Effects (AE) for video editing.
-The program shares a lot of the features, you usually find in Non-Linear Editors (NLEs) such as Premiere Pro and Final Cut.
-But in AE you can do a lot more when it comes to special effects than are possible in NLEs.
-That being said, editing a video is a lot easier in a dedicated NLE.
-Also, working with audio and sound effects are easier in an NLE, due to a different layout and user interface.
+The short answer is yes, you can use Adobe After Effects (AE) for video editing.
+The program shares features with Non-Linear Editors (NLEs), such as Premiere Pro and Final Cut.
+But in AE, you can do much more regarding special effects than in NLEs.
+That said, editing a video is much easier in a dedicated NLE.
+Also, working with audio and sound effects is easier in an NLE due to a different layout and user interface.

 What is Adobe After Effects?

 So, what exactly do you use After Effects for?